-An abdominal CT scan is the gold standard method of investigation for chronic pancreatitis as calcifications are easily visualized as hyperdense lesions.
+An abdominal computed tomography (CT) scan is the gold standard method of investigation for chronic pancreatitis as calcifications are easily visualized as hyperdense lesions.

 Due to the endocrine insufficiency, patients become insulin-dependent (CAVE: risk of hypoglycemia).
 Since there is a risk for addiction to analgesics, they should be enrolled in a Pain Management Center.
 In most cases, the pain can be reduced by eliminating obstacles to drainage.
-This can be accomplished by ERCP with stent implantation because this decreases the pressure in front of the stenosis.
+This can be accomplished by endoscopic retrograde cholangiopancreatography (ERCP) with stent implantation because this decreases the pressure in front of the stenosis.
 Pain that is resistant to therapy presents an indication for surgery.
-The prognosis of chronic pancreatitis is poor, lethality amounts to 30-40 % (within ten years).
+The prognosis of chronic pancreatitis is poor; lethality amounts to 30–40 % (within 10 years).

-Pancreatic pseudocysts can present in the course of pancreatitis and disappear spontaneously in 50 % of the cases.
+Pancreatic pseudocysts can present in the course of pancreatitis and disappear spontaneously in 50% of the cases.
 They consist of an accumulation of fluids, necrotic tissue, pancreas enzymes, and old blood.
 The main symptoms are a pain in the upper abdomen, nausea, vomiting, and weight loss.
-Further symptoms can occur due to compression of surrounding organs (intestinal tract, spleen, kidney).
+Further symptoms can occur due to compression of surrounding organs (intestinal tract, spleen, and kidney).

 The physician encounters diabetes very often.
 Since insulin is the only hormone in the body that can decrease the blood sugar level, insulin deficiency results in an increase in glucose in the blood (hyperglycemia) and increased glucose excretion in the urine (glycosuria).
 There may be a relative or an absolute insulin deficiency.

 With type 1 diabetes, there is an absolute insulin deficiency due to the destruction of the beta cells via autoantibodies.
-These patients are mostly young (between ages 15 and 25) and have to be substituted with exogenous insulin all their lives.
+These patients are mostly young (between ages 15–25) and have to be substituted with exogenous insulin all their lives.
 Typical symptoms are increased thirst (polydipsia), increased urination (polyuria), weight loss, and reduced performance.

 Type 2 diabetes is by far more frequent and characterized by resistance to insulin by peripheral cells so that a relative insulin deficiency occurs.
 It is also referred to as adult-onset diabetes since this disease mainly affects adults.
 In most patients, adiposis, hypertonia, and hypertriglyceridemia can be diagnosed.
 Along with diabetes mellitus, this quartet is referred to as the metabolic syndrome.
 In regards to therapy, a balanced diet, normalization in weight, and movement are important.
 Oral diabetes drugs are the medication of choice.

 It mainly affects the lungs and the pancreas.
-A mutation in the CFTR-gene leads to defective chloride channels in the ducts of exocrine glands which makes them produce a very viscous secretion that can obstruct the duct system of the gland.
+A mutation in the cystic fibrosis transmembrane regulator (CFTR)-gene leads to defective chloride channels in the ducts of exocrine glands which makes them produce a very viscous secretion that can obstruct the duct system of the gland.
 Thus, a cystic or fibrous conversion of the affected organ takes place, which gradually leads to loss of function.

 Besides the lungs and the pancreas, the intestine, liver, bile ducts, and gonads can be affected so that the symptoms heavily depend on the affected organ.
-For the pancreas, the exocrine insufficiency is most important: Consequences are maldigestion with diarrhea and weight loss up to cachexia.
+For the pancreas, the exocrine insufficiency is most important: the consequences are indigestion with diarrhea and weight loss up to cachexia.
 Diabetes mellitus can possibly result due to the destruction of the islet tissue and, hence, a deficient insulin production.
 In the respiratory tract, they present with a persistent cough, wheezing, and restlessness.

-The pilocarpine iontophoresis sweat test (measuring the chloride content in sweat.
-Pathological at values > 60 mmol/l) can be performed to ensure the correct diagnosis.
+The pilocarpine iontophoresis sweat test (measures the chloride content in sweat; pathological at values > 60 mmol/L) can be performed to ensure the correct diagnosis.
 Since mucoviscidosis is not curable, only symptomatic therapy can be carried out.
 Life expectancy is mainly limited by respiratory insufficiency and is roughly 40 years.

-Pancreatic carcinoma is the third most frequent tumor of the digestive tract, affecting men more frequently than women.
-The peak in disease onset is between the ages of 60 and 80.
+Pancreatic carcinoma is the 3rd most frequent tumor of the digestive tract, affecting men more frequently than women.
+The peak in disease onset is between the ages of 60–80.
 The causes are unknown, but smoking, adiposis, and heavy alcohol consumption are suspected to be risk factors.
-This adenocarcinoma originates from the epithelium of the duct and, in roughly 70 % of the cases, it is located in the head of the pancreas.
+This adenocarcinoma originates from the epithelium of the duct and, in roughly 70% of the cases, it is located in the head of the pancreas.